lethang7794/devops-book/chap-07.md

     DNS resolvers _should_ cache the DNS record for the amount specified with TTL.

     - Longer TTLs will reduce latency for users & load on your DNS servers, but any updates will take longer to take effect.

+[^19]: The term "Internet" is derive from interconnected networks - a networks of networks
+[^20]: The ranges of IPs is defined by all the other bits that can change.
+[^21]: A gateway ... allows data to flow from one discrete network to another (<https://en.wikipedia.org/wiki/Gateway_(telecommunications)>).